Guywithoutidea/NZQA-Past-Papers/README.md

 . . . . . . . . . . . . . . . . **Exam, Exemplar, or Schedule**<br />
 . . . . . . . . . . . . . . . .
 91909-exm-2022.pdf<br />

+Copyright for all exams, exemplars and schedules in this repository is held by the New Zealand Qualifications Authority, under the Creative Commons (CC) New Zealand 3.0 licence.

+Under this licence and the conditions set out by NZQA on their site, this grants the freedom to copy and redistribute the material for non-commercial use.
+In no way does NZQA endorse this repository.